 Filing bankruptcy is a major life decision.
 Working with a qualified attorney well versed in bankruptcy law is crucial in helping you make an informed decision.
 Make sure whoever you consult shares both non-bankruptcy and bankruptcy options to you, so that they can make a decision that is the best interest of you and your family.

 The most common reaction clients have once they have filed for bankruptcy is “I feel like I’m in control again”.
 So, take control of your financial situation, and get back in the “driver’s seat”.

-Attorney Darlene Daniele graduated from Suffolk University Law School, and began her career as a member of the Massachusetts bar.
+Attorney Darlene Daniele graduated from Suffolk University Law School and began her career as a member of the Massachusetts Bar.
 Her experience has been in a small firm setting, handling matters which range from real estate conveyancing to personal injury to bankruptcy.
 It’s her mission to deliver exceptional legal services to the local community while providing solutions to the complex challenges of the law.
 It is our desire to create a less intimidating experience by taking the burden off you.
-Personal service, responsiveness, and accessibility are what separate her from other firms.
-For more information visit her webpage Salem Legal Services.
+Personal service, responsiveness, and accessibility are what separates her from other firms.
+For more information visit her web page Salem Legal Services.

 MY FAVORITE MONEY-SAVING TOOLS

 EBATES: Want to earn cash back when you shop online?
 Ebates acts as a shopping portal offering coupons and cashback from over 2,000 online stores.
 I always check on Ebates first whenever I shop online!
 You can join Ebates for free and get a $10 welcome bonus when you sign up through this link.

 DIGIT: Like the idea of saving but need something automatic?
 Digit is the perfect solution if trying to automate your savings strategy.
 In essence, what Digit does is use an algorithm to detect spare money and then transfers it to a secure savings account – so you’ll always have something to fall back on.
 Sign up for free!